-During the year the Company was primarily engaged in the business of execution only stockbroking.
+There was no change to the principal activities of the Company, during the year the Company was primarily engaged in the business of execution only stockbroking.

 The Company provides a service for retail customers to buy and sell, on a self-directed, non-advised basis, securities of companies listed on the London Stock Exchange, together with funds, bonds and gilts.
 Additionally, customers can trade securities listed on international exchanges, covering both US and European markets.
 These services are available through online, mobile and telephony channels.